The Legend of Sing Hey

-Featuring: Janice Jo Lee, El Jones, Alysha Brilla, Kai Cheng Thom, Redd, Jamaal Jackson Rogers, King Kimbit, Rafay Ansari, Andre Fenton, Zainab Mahdi, Shawn Johnston, Malek Yalaoui, Lydia Mainville
+Featuring: Janice Jo Lee, El Jones, Alysha Brilla, Kai Cheng Thom, Redd, Jamaal Jackson, King Kimbit, Saleem Ansari, Andre Fenton, Shawn Johnston, Malek Yalaoui, Lydia Mainville

 We are making a film!
 It’s a documentary-musical and we can’t wait for you to be a part of it, and to affirm our stories as artists, as a community, on the big screen! -Janice and Becca

 Centuries ago, on a rural fishing island in South Korea, a little voice began to grow.
 As generations passed, the voice grew stronger and was passed down, but was not released.
 Through years of diaspora, environmental changes, and the emergence of the various oppressions that we know today, the voice was kept inside waiting to be unleashed onto the world at the right moment.
 This voice’s name was Sing Hey.

 As the voice continued down the bloodline, passed from holder to holder, was born into the throat and the namesake of Janice Sing Hey Lee.
 Janice Lee is a musician, songwriter, community activist, and joyful spirit living in Kitchener, Ontario.
 Far from the ocean that her family fished on, she raises her sister by herself and dedicates her life to art and social change.
 Within her skin, she holds the legend of Sing Hey.

 This story follows Lee, her sister, and her friends from Ontario to the East Coast playing shows, sharing music, and rediscovering what home means by leaving it.
 Peppering the narrative is the voice of fictional Sing Hey, the prophecy trying to be released through a number music and poetry numbers, living a powerful, alternate life of kicking down oppressors through screaming emotions.